evahteri/Path-Finder/documentation/test_specification.md

 ## Empiric testing

 Routes are visualized in graphic user interface.
 Visited nodes (pixels) are yellow, fastest route is green and unvisited nodes stay white.
 Currentlty it is up to the user to decide if the result is correct by counting the fastest route manually.
+The app also prints the length of the shortest path.

 ## Performance testing